bazurbat/jagen/doc/Rules.md

   `$pkg_config` is set.
 Exported automatically.

 - **build.generate** (`pkg_build_generate`) — Indicates that the package's build system needs to be
   regenerated before running configure.
-Causes a 'generate' stage to be added before a 'configure' stage.
-Relevant only for the gnu build type.
-If set to `true` value or a string "autogen" the 'generate' stage will try `./autogen.sh` script if found in the source directory and `autoreconf` command otherwise.
-If set to an "autoreconf" string value it will run the `autoreconf` command.
+Relevant only for the "gnu" build type.
+If set to `true` or a string "autogen" the `./autogen.sh` script will be ran at the end of the 'patch' stage if found in the source directory and `autoreconf` command otherwise.
+If set to a string "autoreconf" the `autoreconf` command will be tried skipping `autogen.sh` script even if it exists.

 - **build.generator** (`pkg_build_generator`) — If the package build type is
   'cmake' sets its CMake generator.